-Normally, urine decreases in amount and becomes more concentrated at night.
-That means most people can sleep 6 to 8 hours without having to urinate.
+Normally, the amount of urine your body produces decreases at night.
+This allows most people to sleep 6 to 8 hours without having to urinate.

 Tests that may be performed include:

 Treatment depends on the cause.
-If excessive nighttime urination is due to diuretic medications, you may be told to take your medication earlier in the day.
+If excessive nighttime urination is due to diuretic medicines, you may be told to take your medication earlier in the day.

 Landry DW, Bazari H. Approach to the patient with renal disease.
 In: Goldman L, Schafer AI, eds.
 Cecil Medicine.
 24th ed.
 Philadelphia, Pa: Saunders Elsevier; 2011:chap 116.

 Updated by: Louis S. Liou, MD, PhD, Chief of Urology, Cambridge Health Alliance, Visiting Assistant Professor of Surgery, Harvard Medical School.
 Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
 Editorial team.